Event Space Use

 Philosophy

-The Schlow Centre Region Library Board of Trustees envisions the Library as our community’s best and most sought after gathering place where all are welcome to pursue their interests, learn new skills, express their creativity, interact with other members of the community, and enhance their quality of life.
-To further this vision, the Library Director and Trustees are pleased to offer the Library’s event spaces for use by the community.
+The Schlow Centre Region Library Board of Trustees envisions the Library as our community’s best and most sought after gathering place, where all are welcome to pursue their interests, learn new skills, express their creativity, interact with other members of the community, and enhance their quality of life.
+To further this vision, the Library Director and Trustees are pleased to offer event spaces in the Library for use by the community.

 Policy